OK. The traditional question. “What is your favorite beer?”

 Brut Reserve pours a golden straw color and produces a huge head that remains for some time.
 The aroma is very complex with notes of malt, straw, fruit, pepper and mild notes of tobacco and oak.

 The taste is a wonderful complex cornucopia of a malty herbal fruity carbonated wonder.
 It is sweet, but not too.
 It is dry, but not too.
 It is hoppy, but not too.
-Maybe brewer Manu Landtsheer should rename it ‘No Too Ale”.
+Maybe brewer Manu Landtsheer should rename it ‘Not Too Ale”.
 It finishes with a wonderful sweet dryness with a slight peppery note.
 Wonderful!

 Dulle Teve means ‘Mad Bitch’ in Flemish and there is more that one story as to where the name originated.
 You will have to visit to find out which one is correct.
+From their web site –

 I would consider Dulle Teve a Tripel on steroids.
 It pours a wonderful hazy golden color with a full head.
 The nose produces straw, citrus fruit (heavy on the grapefruit) some faint pineapple and pears, herbs, some bread, some honey – -will it ever end??